top of page

 Emerging Challenges in the Treatment of Substance Use Disorders: Q&A with Dr. Mark Gold

-Join us on October 16th at 1 pm ET for an engaging webinar with Dr. Mark Gold, M.D., a renowned expert in addiction and psychiatry.
-Dr. Gold will explore emerging challenges in treating substance use disorders, sharing insights from his recent publications.
-Topics will include the role of exercise in recovery, the impact of genetic inheritance on substance use disorders, medications for opioid use disorder, and new findings on treating tobacco addiction.
+Check out an engaging webinar with Dr. Mark Gold, M.D., a renowned expert in addiction and psychiatry.
+Dr. Gold explores emerging challenges in treating substance use disorders, sharing insights from his recent publications.
+Topics include the role of exercise in recovery, the impact of genetic inheritance on substance use disorders, medications for opioid use disorder, and new findings on treating tobacco addiction.

 Speaker